MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/atoi64-atoi64-l-wtoi64-wtoi64-l.md

 These functions convert a character string to a 64-bit integer value.

 The input string is a sequence of characters that can be interpreted as a numerical value of the specified type.
-The function stops reading the input string at the first character that it cannot recognize as part of a number.
+The function stops reading the input string at the first character that it can't recognize as part of a number.
 This character might be the null character ('\0' or L'\0') terminating the string.

 The *str* argument to **_atoi64** has the following form: